knowsys/nemo/README.md

 Nemo is in heavy development and the current releases should still be considered unstable.

+## Trying Nemo online

+We provide a [live online demo](https://tools.iccl.inf.tu-dresden.de/nemo/) that you can try in your browser.
+The application is based on the [Nemo browser integration](https://github.com/knowsys/nemo/wiki/Browser-integration) and runs entirely on your browser.
+Performance will therefore vary depending on your machine and browser (we found Firefox to be fastest).

 ## Installation

+The fastest way to run Nemo is to use system-speicifc binaries of our [command-line client](https://github.com/knowsys/nemo/wiki/Nemo-client).
 Archives with pre-compiled binaries for various platforms are available from the [Nemo releases page](https://github.com/knowsys/nemo/releases).
 To build your own version from source, you need to have an up-to-date installation of Rust.